-This project supports Laos' rural ethnic communities in the revitalization and sustainability of their traditional arts through livelihoods development, outreach, and diversity awareness education.
+This project supports rural ethnic communities in Laos to preserve and share their traditional knowledge through education, exhibitions, and handicrafts development.

 Laos is one of the most ethnically diverse countries in Southeast Asia, but most visitors, and locals themselves, are not aware of this.
 Additionally, uncontrolled or poorly managed tourism and a rapid influx of new wealth often weaken community ties.
 As a result, rural ethnic groups have turned from practicing their traditional arts and skills to seeking alternative ways to generate income, often missing opportunities to promote and transmit their culture.